quocdat32461997/NER/README.md

 ```

 #### Training:
-- Run **example.ipynb** either locally or on Google Colab
+- Deveopment: run **SequenceTagger.ipynb** either locally or on Google Colab for development
-- Scripts for training: To be added
+- Training: run **train.py** to fine-tune BiLSTM-CRF on NER dataset and CorNeLL 2017 dataset

 #### Inference
 ```